What To Know

 - How Can You Share YouTube TV Membership With Other People In Different Locations?

 - How to Share Your YouTube TV with a Family Group Member?

 - How to Remove a Family Group Member?
 Or Delete a Family Group?

 - Will Sharing the Family Manager Account Increase YouTube TV Usage Capabilities?

 - YouTube TV: What About Its Pros & Cons?

 - Wrapping Things Up

 Before purchasing a YouTube TV membership, make sure that you meet all of the necessary requirements.

-- Family managers (i.e. the one who pays for the account) must be an adult (18+), not use an email linked to another family group, and have a Google account (Gmail).
+- Family managers (i.e., the one who pays for the account) must be adults (18+), not use an email linked to another family group, and have a Google account (Gmail).

 - You must also not sign up for the YouTube TV membership with a G Suite account.